Development Audit Brief

 - P1: missing evidence needed for the next paper gate.

-- P2: engineering debt, performance risk, or documentation drift.
+- P2: implementation debt, performance risk, or documentation drift.

 For every finding, include: